 §809.226 Provider Payments

-The Commission changes §809.226 by removing the obsolete reference to a "master contract" with Boards.
-The "master contract" referenced in the previous rule is now called an "Agency-Board" agreement.
+The Commission proposes changing §809.226 in order to remove the obsolete reference to a "master contract" with Boards.
+The "master contract" referenced in the rule is now called a "Agency-Board" agreement.

 §809.231 Provider Reimbursement Rates